JakeGeiser/particles-in-a-box/README.md

 Particles are given a small kick in velocity and the particles then settle into a new formation where the partcles appear to be the vertices of a rhombus.

-After running for 20 seconds the form can be seen below.
+After running for 20 seconds the form can be seen below.(not real time, but in the simulation.
+This took minutes IRL to get to)

 ![](images/part3_start.png)